Creating Consent Culture

 - Erica Scott

 I have always been an innovator and a disruptor.
-I’m proud to say that my Consent Culture Intro Workshop is at the forefront of consent education technology.
+I’m proud to say that my Consent Culture Intro Workshop is a unique and innovative way to teach consent education.
 It quickly and clearly covers the basics of cultivating healthy and happy interactions.
 And it's fun!
 Participants laugh, effortlessly learning a new paradigm in relating. you will come away feeling empowered to meet the world in a new way.

 What Participant's Learn in the Consent culture Intro workshop:

 Many people struggle with saying no.Participants will be guided through fun partnered and group exercises in which they will practice saying no and yes. individual exercises help bring clarity to the process of determining whether you are an authentic no or an authentic yes.

 Even more of us struggle with hearing no!
 This is the key to Consent Culture.
 When we move beyond seeing "no" as a personal attack and instead see it as an honoring of self, we can create safety for everyone to be true to their authentic wants and needs.
 Participants enjoy learning ways to make others feel more comfortable to express themselves.

 Consent is collaboration

 Participants have fun practicing the skills they have learned in paired and group exercises.
 You emerge as a proud innovator and a role model of Consent Culture in your family and community.